top of page

 Why should you use Alaska Rhodiola Rosea Tincture?

-Unfortunately, there is no such protection in China, and often, when sold as “Rhodiola,” they may be species other than Rhodiola rosea, such as Rhodiola Crenulata.
+Unfortunately, there is no protection in China, and often, when sold as “Rhodiola,” they may be species other than Rhodiola rosea, such as Rhodiola Crenulata.
 Indeed, there are many additional concerns about cleanliness, purity, and quality, especially in Rhodiola from China.

 In 2009, as an experiment, Dr. Petra Illig tried to grow Rhodiola rosea in her front yard in Anchorage to see how they might grow in Alaskan farms.
 They did very well to her delight, and she started 100,000 seedlings over the next two winters.
 She convinced a few farmers to put them in their fields, and when it was clear that the plants were loving it, she started a farmer’s co-op to start an agricultural industry in Alaska.
 However, since there was no instruction book on how to do this, much had to be learned the hard way.
 Fortunately, the plants are incredibly hardy and forgiving as long as the winters are cold and the summers are not too hot or dry.